 There is an in-depth article on different types of benefits on Householdquotes.co.uk.

-Just Finance Foundation provides a free course on claming or supporting those who need Universal Credit.
+Just Finance Foundation provides free materials about Universal Credit.

 The Job Prices site provides advice and support for newly disabled people.